Automatic Employee Benefits

 c.
 Retirement Age – most players who were members prior to 1 April 2006 have a protected retirement age of 40, but the Government has changed this for all new players since then to an earliest retirement age of 55.

 d.
-Benefits on Retirement – when you elect to retire, you will have the option to take a tax-free cash sum of 25% of your funds if you so wish, with the remainder being used to buy a pension, which is then payable for your lifetime.
-More details of the legislation surrounding pensions are set out in the separate booklet produced by PFP.
+Benefits on Retirement – when you elect to retire, you will have various options following the introduction of pension freedoms in April 2015.
+More details of the legislation surrounding pensions are set out in the separate booklet produced by ALBS.

 - 1. Cash in your whole fund in one go